yogesshraj/Student_inventory/README.md

 # Student_inventory

-I've created a student inventory using express.js,knex,mysql
+I've created a student inventory using express.js,knex,mysql using MVC pattern